carlwilson/CITS-EHEALTH1/guideline/introduction/introduction.md

 - Search and access is possible across all records and sources
 - Records can be managed individually and uniformly
-- The original EMR/EHR system software does not need to be licensed or preserved The specification considers this particular extraction method within the context of the use cases as described in [Section 4](#Section4).
+- The original EMR/EHR system software does not need to be licensed or preserved The specification considers this particular extraction method within the context of the use cases as described in [Section 4](/guideline/background/elements of a health archive/elements.md).

 <a name="section2.3"></a>

 ## 2.3 Layered Data Model

 This section introduces the role of the CITS eHealth1 and its dependencies on the basic structures of the Information Package.
 > This specification is created based on the requirements of the Common Specification for Information Packages (CSIP),  the specification for Submission Information Packages (E-ARK SIP) and the specification for Archival Information Packages (E-ARK AIP).
 To fully understand its requirements, we highly recommend that users review the requirements and the terminology of the source documents, before using this specification.

-The data model structure is based on a layered approach for information package definitions (Figure 2).
-The Common Specification for Information Packages (CSIP) forms the outermost layer.
+The data model structure is based on a layered approach for information package definitions [Figure 2](#fig2) The Common Specification for Information Packages (CSIP) forms the outermost layer.
 The general SIP, AIP and DIP specifications add respectively, submission, archiving and dissemination information to the CSIP specification.
 The third layer of the model represents specific content information type specifications, such as the eHealth1 specification.
 Additional layers for business-specific specifications and local variant implementations of any specification can be added to suit the needs of the organisation.

 > <a name="fig2"></a>

 ![Data Model Structure](/specification/figs/fig_2_data_model_structure.svg "Data Model Structure")

 **Figure 2:** Data Model Structure